 - The most important thing we can do is build relationships with new vegans and let them know they can reach us anytime they need help.
 Sadly, most people stop being vegan due to lack of support from their peers and family, not because they hated eating veggies.
 We need to be more humble and stop being focused on reaching so many people and be more keen on keeping those who are new at this thing happy and healthy long-term.
 We must be of help to those who need us.

 - We need more representation and diversity.
 By that, I mean that we need to talk about our failures and errors we have made as new vegans.
 We need long-term vegans who are willing to discuss the problems they were facing and how difficult it was for them to go vegan, we need people talking about mental health and what happens when eating plants * gasp* doesn’t heal your depression.
 We need to stop acting as heroes because we are vegan even though the world hates us, and talk about the problems we still face every day because people need to know veganism is not this perfect thing that will solve all their problems.
 Every vegan is different and speaks to a certain type of individual.
 Future vegans depend on our honesty so let’s give them that.
 Change is easier when you know people who are cheering for you to change are not lying to you about what will happen on the other side.

 Would you add anything else?
 Leave a comment if you have more ideas.

-I am very authentic and honest when it comes to veganism.
-I want people to know that I went vegan because it is morally correct, not because I expected it to give me clear skin and make me smarter.
 You can read about how I feel after 4 years of being vegan here, where I also talk about areas where eating plants didn’t help me at all.